Lower bounds for the simplexity of the n-cube: Introduction

 There is an obvious lower bound for $dis(n)$: The maximal volume of a simplex with vertices in the vertices of the $0/1$-cube is not greater than $\frac {\rho(n)} {n!}$, therefore we immediately achieve this bound.
-An upper bound for $\rho(n)$ can be easily obtained by some matrix transformations and Hadamard's inequality (more precisely for instance here --- \cite{Ziegler2}, the generalization of this inequality will be proved in the last section of the paper): \begin{lem} $\rho(n)\leq 2 \left(\dfrac {\sqrt{n+1}} {2}\right)^{n+1}$ \end{lem} Hence the following bound is true \begin{thm} \end{thm}
+An upper bound for $\rho(n)$ can be easily obtained by some matrix transformations and Hadamard's inequality (see \cite{Ziegler2} for details; the generalization of this inequality will be proved in the last section of the paper): \begin{lem} $\rho(n)\leq 2 \left(\dfrac {\sqrt{n+1}} {2}\right)^{n+1}$ \end{lem} Hence the following bound is true \begin{thm} \end{thm}

 Better bounds can be achieved by using other volumes instead of the Euclidean volume.
 The following bound was proved by W.D~Smith in \cite{Smith} by means of hyperbolic volume and was the best asymptotic bound up to the moment.